tldr-pages/tldr/pages/linux/iwlist.md

 `iwlist {{wireless_interface}} keys`

-- List the various Power Management attributes and modes of the device:
+- List the various power management attributes and modes of the device:

 `iwlist {{wireless_interface}} power`